Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Setup

-\textbf{Code Summarization} (Code$\rightarrow$Text) is an NLP task designed to generate natural language comments for a given source code, which could help developers to better understand codes in software projects with wrong or missing comments and decrease the extra time that should be spent on reading the source code.
+\textbf{Code Document Generation (CDG)} or Code Summarization (Code$\rightarrow$Text) is an NLP task designed to generate natural language comments for a given source code, which could help developers to better understand codes in software projects with wrong or missing comments and decrease the extra time that should be spent on reading the source code.
 For example, given a Python method (``\texttt{def sum(x,y): ...}''), the NLP model will generate natural language comments as (``This is a summation function'').

-Currently, Transformer-based models proved to be state-of-the-art due to their capability at considering long dependencies for longer texts and source codes \citep{li2022setransformer}.

-\textbf{Code Refinement} (Code$\rightarrow$Code) is an NLP task designed to generate refined source code (e.g., a fixed version) for a given source code (e.g,. a buggy version).
-Code refinement has been widely studied in the context of code review \citep{tufano2022using, thongtanunam2022autotransform,liu2022autoupdate}, helping developers automatically receive refined code that is likely to be approved without waiting for reviewers' feedback.
+\textbf{Code Refinement} (Code$\rightarrow$Code) is an NLP task designed to generate refined source code (e.g., a fixed version) for a given source code (e.g., a buggy version).
+Code refinement has been widely studied in the context of code review ~\cite{tufano2022using, thongtanunam2022autotransform,liu2022autoupdate}, helping developers receive refined code that is likely to be approved without waiting for reviewers' feedback.

 \textbf{Code Translation} (Code$\rightarrow$Code) is an NLP task designed to generate source code in one language (e.g., Java) for a given source code in another language (e.g., C\#).